arilamstein/hometown_analysis/README.md

 ## Results

-The analytical results are captured in 4 Jupyter notebooks:
+The analytical results are captured in four Jupyter notebooks:

   * [05-nativity.ipynb](./05-nativity.ipynb).
 "Nativity" is the term Census uses for whether a resident was born in the US or another country.
 Analyzing nativity over time seems like a reasonable proxy for immigration.
   * [06-place-of-birth.ipynb](./06-place-of-birth.ipynb).
 Census asks residents which country they were born in.
 This allowed me to compare immigration from Iran vs. East Asia over time.